kamerynjw/kamerynjw.github.io/teaching/2018/math244.md

 Announcements
 -------------

+* (9/6) The first midterm will be Monday, September 24.
+It will cover material from sections 11.5, 11.6, and 11.1–11.4, corresponding to the material up to the homework due September 19.

 * (9/3) Here are some online resources for graphing functions of two variables, which can be useful in visualizing what's going on.
 I highly recommend referencing them while doing your homework.

     * [WolframAlpha](http://www.wolframalpha.com/).
 You can easily [plot graphs](http://www.wolframalpha.com/input/?i=plot+2sin+x+cos+y).